yuzarsif3016/masterji-ai/README.md

 **Yusuf Pathan**

-Built with ❤️ using Node.js, Express.js and OpenAI GPT-4.1.
+Built with ❤️ using Node.js, Express.js, OpenAI, and modern prompt engineering techniques.